zendesk/samson_secret_puller/README.md

 Your kubernetes cluster will also requires a few objects in order for this to work.
 A token or an pemfile (VAULT_AUTH_FILE) will need to be created in vault, then the secret object will need to be created.
-The contents of the secret must be base64 encoded, and cannot include EOF.
+The contents of the secret must be base64 encoded, and cannot include EOF **(secrets in repo are invalid and work only for testing)**.
 See:
 `kubernets/vault-auth-secret.yml`
 `kubernets/vault-auth-token.yml`